Jessaleem/BE_technical_challenge/README.md

 ### Technical challenge Backend.

-Consist in develop an API on Node.js that allows to create, update, delete and get the data about airports, airlines, and flights.
+Consists of developing an API on Node.js that allows to create, update, delete and get the data about airports, airlines, and flights.

 #### Stack:
 - Node Js